vectorgrp/sil-kit/docs/api/capi-ethernet.rst

 Ethernet Frame
 ~~~~~~~~~~~~~~

-The SilKit_EthernetFrame is a raw Ethernet frame consisting of the destination mac, the source mac, the ethertype and a
+The ``SilKit_EthernetFrame`` is a raw Ethernet frame consisting of the destination MAC, the source MAC, the `EtherType` and a
 payload.

 .. note:: For an example of manual frame construction one can refer to the C Ethernet demo.